Yiming-Gao/UIUC-Spring-2018/Full-Time/Basics.md

 - **How to check:** Look at residual vs fitted values plot.
 If this problem exists, the plot will show a funnel shape pattern.
 Can also use Breusch-Pagan/ Cook-Weisberg test or White general test.

 5. **Normal Distribution of error terms:**
 - Confidence intervals may become too wide or narrow.
-Once confidence interval becomes unstable, it leads to difficulty in estimating coefficients based on minimization of least squares.
+Once confidence interval becomes unstable, it leads to difficulty in estimating coefficients based on least squares.
 - **How to check:** QQ plot.
 Or Kolmogorov-Smirnov test, Shapiro-Wilk test.

+### Key Factors to Keep In Mind for Regression Model
+- Data exploration is an inevitable part of building predictive model.
+- To compare the goodness of fit for different models, we can analyse different metrics like statistical significance of parameters, R-square, Adjusted r-square, AIC, BIC and error term.
+Another one is the **Mallow’s Cp criterion**.
+This essentially checks for possible bias in your model, by comparing the model with all possible submodels (or a careful selection of them).
+- If your data set has multiple confounding variables, you should not choose automatic model selection method because you do not want to put these in a model at the same time.